lewisice/api-test-demo/README.md

 ---
 description: >-
-  A demo Jave project with tool gradle,for our CICD
+  A demo Jave project with tool gradle,for our CICD.
   Hope you gays can understand the process of CICD.
 ---